MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ---
 title: Sign up for a preview subscription - lite
-description: This topic provides information about how to subscribe to and deploy Project Operations lite deployment - deal to proforma invoicing.
+description: This article provides information about how to subscribe to and deploy Project Operations lite deployment - deal to proforma invoicing.
 author: sigitac
 ms.date: 07/02/2021
 ms.topic: article